fresheneesz/quantificationOfConsensusProtocolSecurity/readme.md

 Nothing at stake is a risk for Proof of Stake systems that allow stakers to mint blocks on any chain without any downside.
 The idea is that if stakers have nothing to lose by minting on a chain that isn't the longest chain, they will mint on as many chains as they can.
 This could lead to the number of competing chains constantly increases, no blockchain is clearly the longest, and consensus is never reached.
 This is the expected scenario for a system with a majority of profit-seeking minters, however even sub-majority profit-seeking minters could cause the safe finalization time for transactions to be much longer than on chains without this problem.

+#### Mitigations

+The mitigation for this issue is to ensure there is in fact something at stake.
+The usual mitigation is to punish minters who mint on multiple chains, or mint on a chain other than the longest chain.
+Often this is done by confiscating some of the coins that have been "staked" one one chain when it can be shown that those coins have been used to mint a block on another chain.
+As long as chains don't have equal likelihood of becoming the main chain, minters have an incentive to mint only on that main chain.

 ### Stake-grinding

 Stake-grinding is a potential problem in PoS systems where the minter is allowed to significantly affect the likelihood that an address will be given the right to mint on top of a future block.

-Because of the *minter secrets* that aren't revealed until after the outcome could be affected, VPoS doesn't have this problem unless the attacker controls the entire chain (see also *progression capture*).
+#### Mitigations

+The possibility of stake grinding can be prevented by ensuring that minters either can't control any factor that determines who can mint future blocks or that those minters can't test to see who can mint future blocks before committing to whatever relevant factor they do control.

 ### Prediction Attack

 A prediction attack would be executed by predicting what minter addresses will come up for some blocks in the future, generating addresses that come up very early in the minter progression, then moving their funds into those addresses so they can mint a higher proportion of blocks than their coin ownership would normally allow.

-However, because minters generate hidden randomness that determines the minter progression, as long as the randomness generated by minters can be considered a random oracle, accurately predicting the minter progression should be practically impossible.
-In fact, each minter has an incentive to generate true randomness and keep that randomness secret according to the protocol, since if minter X released their secret, a different minter Y might be able to predict the progression for some future block that minter X would otherwise have won.
-Also, as long as any two pieces of the randomness (out of potentially hundreds of pieces) is kept secret by two separate actors, no one would be able to practically predict the minter progression.
+#### Mitigations

+This attack can be prevented by determining who can mint future blocks using some form of randomness that an attacker has less than complete knowledge of.

 ### History Attack

-In a "history attack", someone acquires a large number of tokens, sells them, and then creates a fork from just before the time when their tokens were sold or traded.
-If the attack fails, the attempt costs nothing because the tokens have already been sold or traded; if the attack succeeds, the attacker gets their tokens back (a successful double-spend).
+In a "history attack", someone acquires a large number of coins, sells them, and then creates a fork from just before the time when their coins were sold.
+The attacker could also purchase keys for addresses (presumably at very cheap rates) that used to have coins and use those to create a fork from before those coins were moved.

+If the attack fails, the attempt costs nothing (or very little in the case of purchasing used keys) because the coins have already been sold; if the attack succeeds, the attacker gets their coins back (a successful double-spend).
 Extreme forms of this attack involve obtaining the private keys from old accounts and using them to build a successful chain right from the genesis block.

 While this attack can be prevented for any user connected to any honest node, it can make an Eclipse Attack more credible at a lower cost to the attacker.
 This is because an eclipsed user could not obtain information that can show the chain is fake.

 #### Mitigations

-This attack can be prevented by obtaining proof of invalidity of the coins being used to mint a block from honest connections.
-Invaildity can be proven by showing the attacker's transactions in the honest chain and what height they happened at, even in the case that the honest chain is shorter.

-A node can know the coins cannot be minted with connection only needs to provide a block on another chain (it needs not be the longest chain) that contains a transaction using up the coins being used to mint at or before a blockheight its attempting to mint a block at.
+There are a couple cases:

+A. In cases where the coins are used to mint blocks at a greater height than when those coins were spent (in any chain), this attack could be prevented by having nodes disallow coins that have been moved in any branch of the blockchain from being used to mint coins in any other branch.
+A node could obtain this proof as long as it is connected to at least one honest node.

+B. In cases where the coins are  used to mint blocks at a heigh less than when those coins were spent, its possible that purchased addresses could be used to capture the progression (see Progression Capture).

 ### History Replay Attack

-An extsion of the History Attack is something I call the "history replay attack".
+An extension of the History Attack is something I call the "history replay attack".
 The attacker swaps coins with other people, such that they obtain transactions sent to their account using outputs that were unspent before the block they want to branch from.
 They can then branch from the chain just before they made any of those transactions and create blocks containing the return transactions only, thus multiplying those coins by the number of times they were swapped.
 Theoretically, this could allow an attacker to be able to create a chain where they own all the coins.

-Futhermore, the historical transactions used need not have been published on-chain.
+Furthermore, the historical transactions used need not have been published on-chain.
 Transactions used by a second layer protocol can be used as well.
 For example, the breach remedy transactions used for lightning network channels could be taken and used on a different chain.

-There are mitigations for this explained below, but even with those mitigations this attack can be used to make an eclipsed node more likely to belive that the attacker's chain is the main chain.
+There are mitigations for this explained below, but even with those mitigations this attack can be used to make an eclipsed node more likely to believe that the attacker's chain is the main chain.
 Because an eclipsed node wouldn't have access to other chains, it wouldn't be able to see the longer main chain to detect the attack.
 So the History Replay Attack could help trick a victim into accepting a forked chain as the main chain, depending on how much of a drop in minting-rate the victim will accept.
-For a node that will only accept a 30% drop in minting-rate, the attacker would need to gain enough transctions to multiply their coins up to 70% of the honestly minting coins in order to trick an eclipsed node (if it also ceased minting on the main chain).
+For a node that will only accept a 30% drop in minting-rate, the attacker would need to gain enough transactions to multiply their coins up to 70% of the honestly minting coins in order to trick an eclipsed node (if it also ceased minting on the main chain).
 This is likely to be incredibly difficult to do, but the difficulty depends on what percentage of coins are made available for the necessary swaps (eg coin join or lightning network channels).

 #### Mitigations